Symmetry-preserving observers for some water tank problems: theory and application to a shallow water model: Water-tank system, symmetries, and observer design

 then, for every $\tilde{h}$ solution of \eqref{wav:eq},

-\end{theorem} This result proves the strong and asymptotic convergence of the error $\tilde{h}$ towards $0$, and then it also gives the same convergence for $\tilde{v}$.
+\end{thm} This theorem proves the strong and asymptotic convergence of the error $\tilde{h}$ towards $0$, and then it also gives the same convergence for $\tilde{v}$.
 We deduce that the observer \eqref{observateur:eq1}-\eqref{observateur:eq2} tends to the true state when time goes to infinity.
-Note that although only the height is observed, all variables are corrected, and estimated.

 A dimensional analysis can yield a meaningful choice of the gains.
-The parameters $\alpha_v^{-2}$, $\alpha_h^{-2}$ are expressed in $m$.
+The parameters $\alpha_v^{-2}$, $\alpha_h^{-2}$ are expressed in meters.
 They define the size of the regions of influence of the kernels, i.e. the region around any point in which the measured values of $h$ are used to correct the estimation at the point.
-These value can be set experimentally using the data from the physical system.
-Moreover, concerning the tuning of $\beta_v$ and $\beta_h$, one can use the following heuristics.
+These values can be set experimentally using the data from the physical system.
+Moreover, $\beta_v$ and $\beta_h$ can be tuned via the following heuristics.
 The error system \eqref{wav:eq} can be approximated by the following system, which corresponds to the case $\alpha=+\infty$: where $L_0^2\omega_0^2=g\bar h+\bar h\beta_v$, $2\xi_0\omega_0=\beta_h$, as long as we impose $L_0^2\omega_0^2\geq g\bar h$. $\beta_v$ and $\beta_h$ can be chosen in order to control the characteristic pulsation $\omega_0$, length $L_0$, and damping coefficient $\xi_0$ of the approximated error equation \eqref{wav2:eq}.
 These quantities have an obvious physical meaning and can be set accordingly to the characteristics of the physical system under consideration.
 Such heuristics provide a first reasonable tuning of the gains.

-\paragraph{Remark} In the following proof, we only use the decomposition of the gain functions given by the general formulation \eqref{gains:ff} and \eqref{gains:gg}, with some additional assumptions on $f$ and $g$ (see end of section \ref{sec:proof}).
-Thus, many other kernel functions than those given in \eqref{gains:eq1}-\eqref{gains:eq2} lead to the same convergence result.